w3f/polkadot-wiki/docs/general/ledger.md

 ![Dev Ledger Help Menu](../assets/ledger-help-menu.png)

-- Attach your Ledger Nano (in this case Nano S Plus) to your computer, enter the PIN code, and run the command `./installer_nanos_plus.sh load`.
+- Attach your Ledger Nano (in this case, Nano S Plus) to your computer, enter the PIN code, and run the command `./installer_nanos_plus.sh load`.
 Scroll with the right button until you see "Allow unsafe manager", left and right press to confirm.
 You will be asked to confirm the action of uninstalling the app and subsequently installing the newer version.
 After confirming both actions,